-VOICE CHURCH is also presently in the process of working on a new album of empowering songs and a music video ("I Am Somebody") that was written by Vernon.
-It was inspired by all the young learners at the camps and will be released by March of 2017.
+VOICE CHURCH is also presently in the process of working on a new album of empowering songs and a music video ("I Am Somebody") that was written entirely by Vernon.
+It was inspired by all the young learners / students at the camps and will be released Fall 2018.

 Below are short films of The Tree of Life Arts camp (Isihlahla Sempillo) that give more detail about this project.
 As the program grows, VOICE CHURCH is looking forward to expanding to other regions in the world where this type of camp and arts instruction can be a benefit and inspiration to other young people.